-A contemporary alternative, computer-aided assembly (CAD), allows practitioners to assembly and modify O&P components with mouse and monitor.
-Once completed, the assembly can be exported to a computer-aided manufacturing (CAM) carver to generate a foam positive model.
+A contemporary alternative, computer-aided design (CAD), allows practitioners to design and modify O&P components with mouse and monitor.
+Once completed, the design can be exported to a computer-aided manufacturing (CAM) carver to generate a foam positive model.
 A hybrid option utilizes a laser scanning device to digitize the interior contours of a traditional mold, allowing the practitioner to then rectify the model electronically.

-After initial casting or digitizing, the prosthetist-orthotist modifies the assembly to build in therapeutic strategies, provide focused additional support as needed, accommodate anatomical irregularities and enhance patient comfort.
+After initial casting or digitizing, the prosthetist-orthotist modifies the design to build in therapeutic strategies, provide focused additional support as needed, accommodate anatomical irregularities and enhance patient comfort.

 The more intimate the fit and the greater the comfort, the better the functional outcome, so the importance of an accurate and properly modified model cannot be overstated… nor can the actual fabrication process.
 Many prosthetist/orthotists choose to be directly involved in turning their designs into reality, while others rely on trusted technical support personnel for fabrication allowing the practitioners to focus their attention on direct patient care.